namshi/innovate/README.md

 ## Authorization Statuses

-A request is sent, the authorization is granted, and **then** the payment request is sent, you will recieve the response [Http status code: 200](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.1)
+A request is sent, the authorization is granted, and **then** the payment request is sent, you will receive the response [Http status code: 200](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.1)

 If the authorization is denied, you will receive a response with [Http status code: 400](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.1)